We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Settings: 11 (including white rice, brown rice, mixed rice, porridge, and steam)

 What we liked: You simply cannot make bad rice in this cooker.
 A scale underneath the ceramic cook pot is what makes it so hands-off: Just add your rice and press start, and the machine will automatically dispense the correct amount of water from the attached water tank.
 (If you want to cook with stock or broth, that should be added directly to the cooking pot, according to the manufacturer’s instructions.)
 There’s also the option to choose your ideal texture: soft, regular, or firm.
 A textural adjustment will, of course, affect the cooking time.
 The digital display is sleek and super easy to use.
 We liked the delay start feature, which could be set up to 24 hours in advance.
-And although the presence of 21 cooking functions (that includes items like pearled barley and pinto beans) edge it away from “true” rice cooker status, we did find them useful and effective.
+Although the presence of 21 cooking functions (that includes items like pearled barley and pinto beans) edge it away from “true” rice cooker status, we did find them useful and effective.

 What we didn’t like: It has a large footprint, owing in part to the water reservoir on the side of the cooking pot.
 The Keep Warm function tops out at six hours, and sometimes the rice was mildly scorched around the edges.
 It’s pretty pricey.